 Recently I was asked to talk to a group of interns about transitions.
 I said yes because I’ve had plenty of those.
 God knew from the beginning I didn’t have a bone in my body that could do the same thing all my whole life, so He’s blessed me with many different seasons.
-(Ecclesiastes 3:1)seasons A-Time-For-Everything-2-608x608 Each time a season changed, it required a transition.
+(Ecclesiastes 3:1) Each time a season changed, it required a transition.
 In fact, one of the early truths God taught me was that there would be many seasons in my life in which I would use different gifts and abilities.
 He didn’t want or expect me to use every ability in every season.
 The harder truth to grasp was that He would decide when it was time for a season to change.
 I could create many problems for others and myself if I refused to let go when a season was over.

-SCAN0020For example, before our children went to school, I sewed many of our clothes* because, as a stay-at-home SCAN0019Mom, that season required me to spend a lot of time at home.
+For example, before our children went to school, I sewed many of our clothes* because, as a stay-at-home Mom, that season required me to spend a lot of time at home.
 But after our children were in school, God gave me other responsibilities.
 Instead of enjoying the new season, I wrestled with guilt because I wasn’t making our clothes─especially when my mother said things like, “It’s a shame someone who can sew like you do isn’t using that talent.”
 Years later, my mentor told me, “If you’re going to be controlled by people’s expectations, you can’t be controlled by the Holy Spirit.”
 We have to choose whom we want to please: God or people.

 Here’s what Romans 12:1-2 says: